Asynchronous learning

 Table of contents

-What is asynchronous learning?
+What is asynchronous learning or training?

 • Real-time interaction vs. delayed interaction: Synchronous learning involves real-time, face-to-face interaction between students and instructors, while asynchronous learning allows access to content at any time.